The Last Show Izzy Stradlin Played as a Member of Guns N’ Roses

 The group spent the summer touring behind its heavily anticipated Use Your Illusion albums — even though a series of delays meant the records wouldn't reach stores until September.
 They hit the road with a new drummer, Matt Sorum, who'd been enlisted to replace the fired Steven Adler.
-And a series of late starts and ugly incidents during the tour — most notably a riot that erupted after an aborted GNR set in St. Louis — created the impression of an increasingly dark cloud over the band.
+And a series of late starts and ugly incidents during the tour — most notably a riot that erupted after an aborted set in St. Louis — created the impression of an increasingly dark cloud over Guns N' Roses.

 After finishing a lengthy leg of U.S. dates in early August 1991, they traveled to Europe for a seven-show run taking them from Finland on Aug.
-13 to London's Wembley Stadium on Aug.
-31. Although fans wouldn't find out for months, the Wembley date marked the band's next stumbling block in a year that already seemed to be full of them: That night, co-founding rhythm guitarist Izzy Stradlin played his last show as a member of the band.
+13 through to London's Wembley Stadium on Aug.
+31. Fans wouldn't find out for months, but the Wembley date marked the band's next stumbling block in a year that already seemed to be full of them: That night, co-founding rhythm guitarist Izzy Stradlin played his last show as a member of the band.

 He officially quit on Nov.
 7, less than a month before the start of their next U.S. leg, and was replaced by Gilby Clarke.